-This function returns a FutureMrcFile object, which deliberately mimics the API of the Future object from Python 3's concurrent.futures module.
+This function returns a FutureMrcFile object, which deliberately mimics the API of the Future object from Python 3's concurrent. futures module.
 (Future versions of this library might return genuine Future objects instead.)

-To get the real MrcFile object from a FutureMrcFile, call result ().
+To get the real MrcFile object from a FutureMrcFile, call result().
 This will block until the file has been read and the MrcFile object is ready.
-To check if the MrcFile is ready without blocking, call running () or done ().
+To check if the MrcFile is ready without blocking, call running() or done().

-- name The file name to open.

-- mode The file mode (one of r, r+ or w+).

-- permissive Read the file in permissive mode.
+- name The file name to open, as a string or Path. - mode The file mode (one of r, r+ or w+). - permissive Read the file in permissive mode.
 The default is False.

-Returns A FutureMrcFile object.
+A FutureMrcFile object.

-'''

-mrcfile.load_functions.mmap(name, mode='r', permissive=False)
+mrcfile.load\functions.mmap(name, mode='r', permissive=False)

 Open a memory-mapped MRC file.

-'''